-Now, through destiny coaching, I help others find graceful pathways to live a life they love!
-I teach people how to meditate who have never meditated before and help others deepen or find a spiritual practice they love.
+Now, through destiny coaching, I help others find graceful pathways to living a life they love!
+I teach people how to meditate who have never meditated before and helped others deepen or find a spiritual practice they love.
 There are many styles of meditation.
 We can track our dreams to receive guidance.
 We can balance our energy with Qigong.
 We can sit and meditate or dance and meditate!
 We can balance our bodies with Plant Spirit Medicine.
-Through spiritual practice and direct revelation the possibilities are truly limitless!
+Through spiritual practice and direct revelation, the possibilities are truly limitless!

 To discover the Tao is to embrace the motion of our life.
 Experience connections, freedom and wild wisdom on the dancing path!

 Brisamina means: Breeze of the Earth (Roze is her cat, below)